42TeamAI/Molecules-search/README.md

 2. The set is evaluated for passing through all the conditions of the task
 3. lgK is considered for the set

-The Cat Boots model has been used in all our solutions to estimate the lgK value.
+The CatBoost model has been used in all our solutions to estimate the lgK value.
 You can find out exactly how the model trained in  ```CatBoost.ipynb```

 The results of the work of various methods of generating molecules are presented below: